 Abigail Kenyon, AICP

 Abigail Kenyon is the Director of Community Development with the Town of Granby.
 She previously worked as an Assistant Town Planner with the Town of Windsor and a Regional Planner at the Central Connecticut Regional Planning Agency.
 She holds a Masters of City and Regional Planning from Ohio State University.
-Abby previously served as CCAPA Secretary.

 Professional Development Officer